syncfusion-content/blazor-docs/blazor/textarea/styles-appearance.md

 {% endhighlight %}
 {% endtabs %}

-## Change the floating label color of the TextArea
+## Change the floating label color

 You can change the floating label color of the TextArea for both `success` and `warning` validation states by applying the following CSS styles.